ralsina/hace/README.md

 If a task has `always_run` set to `true`, it will run even if it's not out of date.
 This is useful for tasks that don't have outputs.

+### Recipe changes

+Staleness covers the recipe too, not just files: hacé records a hash of every task's commands (plus its shell and working directory) and treats it as an implicit input.
+Edit a task's commands in the Hacefile and the next run rebuilds it, even if no dependency changed.
+Tasks without dependencies always run, as before.

 ## Environment variables